NYPL/research-catalog/ENVIRONMENTVARS.md

 If an environment variable is updated, make sure to restart the server for the application to pick up the new value.

-## Server and Application-wide Variables

-These variables are used to configure server settings and application-wide settings.

 ## Application Variables

 These environment variables control how certain elements on the page render and where to fetch data.